ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ```C++
 mHinstDLL = LoadLibrary( "C:\\Windows\\SysWOW64\\gdi32.dll" );
 ```
-3. Substitute a stub of the `TextOutA` function to this implementation:
+3. Substitute the stub of the `TextOutA` function to this implementation:
 ```C++
 extern "C" BOOL __stdcall TextOutA_wrapper(
     _In_ HDC     hdc,